vaishnavipaithane/Cyclistic-bike-share-analysis-case-study/README.md

 *Average Ride Distance
 *Frequency of Rides per Hour

-Primary stakeholders: The director of marketing and Cyclistic executive team Secondary stakeholders: Cyclistic marketing analytics team
+Primary stakeholders: The director of marketing and the Cyclistic executive team Secondary stakeholders: Cyclistic marketing analytics team

 ## PHASE 2: Prepare

-The data used for this project is a public data and has been made available by Motivate International Inc. I will be using historical trip data from the last 12 months (June 2023 - May 2024).The dataset consists of 12 CSV files (each for a month) with 13 columns and more than 4 million rows.
+The data used for this project is a public data and has been made available by Motivate International Inc. I will be using historical trip data from the last 12 months (June 2023 - May 2024).
+The dataset consists of 12 CSV files (each for a month) with 13 columns and more than 4 million rows.

 ## PHASE 3: Process

-Before we start analyzing, it is necessary to make sure data is clean, free of error and in the right format.
+Before we start analyzing, it is necessary to make sure the data is clean, free of error and in the right format.

 1. I will be using R programming language and RStudio IDE for statistical analysis and visualization of data because of its ability to handle huge datasets efficiently.
 ```r